coverahealth/dataspec/docs/usage.rst

-Most common Spec workflows will involve validating that your data is, in fact, valid using :py:meth:`dataspec.Spec.is_valid` or :py:meth:`dataspec.Spec.validate` for richer error details and then calling :py:meth:`dataspec.Spec.conform_valid` if it is valid or dealing with the error if not.
+Most common Spec workflows will involve validating that your data is, in fact, valid using :py:meth:`dataspec.Spec.is_valid` or :py:meth:`dataspec.Spec.validate` for richer error details and then calling :py:meth:`dataspec.Spec.conform` if it is valid or dealing with the error if not.